 To fall in line with State Policy a Visitor’s sign in and out has been established.
 The sign in will need to be completed by anyone visiting the School.

-On arrival, visitors are required to register their details at reception on the iPad and wear a visitors’ badge (supplied by the office).
-Visitors will also be required to sign out and return their visitors’ badge.
+On arrival, visitors are required to register their details at reception on their phone or on the iPad.
 Canteen, classroom, volunteers etc., are required to sign in.
-Parents attending School Prayer, Assemblies or special celebrations are not required to sign the register.
-If you are unsure enquire at the office.
+Parents attending School Prayer, Assemblies or special celebrations are also required to sign in.

 The initiative is Policy in most schools to ensure our students’ safety and welfare.